kipcole9/tempo/DEVELOPMENT.md

 * Not all explcit intervals can be converted to implicit ones.
 * The explicit interval for `2022` is `2022/2022` since it is a closed interval of `[2022]`

+### Explicit intervals

+* Parsing should extend the end of the interal with the units of lower resolution in the beginning of the interval
+* Both parts of the interval should have the same resolution.
+When they are different, what is the treatment????
+Looks like the standard says that the interval end inherits the higher resolution time units from the interval start.
+But what if the interval end has higher resolution?